-According to the "4th Edition of the Hazards Mitigation Plan for the Thurston Region," a majority of the wildfires in Thurston County have taken place in South Thurston.
-Accounting for the three largest fires in the county during this timeframe include the Mima Road Fire in 2018 affecting around 100 acres, the Bordeaux Fire in 2020 burning close to 300 acres, and the 2021 Scatter Creek Fire impacting 382 acres (Thurston Regional Planning Council, 2023).
+According to the "4th Edition of the Hazards Mitigation Plan for the Thurston Region" developed by the Thurston Regional Planning Council, 305 wildland fires burned 531 acres between 2018 to 2022 in Thurston County (2023).
+A majority of these wildfires have taken place in South County, which also account for the three largest fires in the county during this timeframe which include the Mima Road Fire in 2018 affecting around 100 acres, the Bordeaux Fire in 2020 burning close to 300 acres, and the 2021 Scatter Creek Fire impacting over 300 acres.
 This history has emphasized the need to focus this CWPP on South Thurston due to the wildfire impacts and higher likelihood of wildfire compared to the northern portion of the county.
 This CWPP can lay the foundation for a Thurston County-wide Plan in the future.